Fresh Figs: When They’re in Season, How to Pick Ripe Ones, and a 3-Ingredient Appetizer

 Where To Buy

 If you don’t see fresh figs at your local supermarket, it’s most likely because the delicate fruit doesn’t travel well and shipping them is difficult, which tends to drive up the cost.
 They have to be handled very carefully (if they split, they spoil), which is why some grocers shy away from carrying them.
 But that’s not to say they don’t travel at all.
-Put in a request with the produce manager at your favorite market.
-Or scour your local farmers’ markets.
-Once you try the fresh fig, you’ll soon be adding this delicate gem to your weekly shopping lists!
+Put in a request with the produce manager at your favorite market, or scour your local farmers’ markets.
+Once you try the fresh fig, you’ll soon be adding this delicate gem to your weekly shopping lists.

 You can also buy fresh figs online, but because they are highly perishable, they usually require overnight shipping, which ups the cost.